Quicr/quicr-arch-spec/moq-arch.md

 without adding lots of overhead and for efficient implementation of Relays.

-## Wildcarding with Names {{#wildcard}}
+## Wildcards with Names {{#wildcard}}

-QuicR allows subscribers to request for media based on wildcard'ed names.
-Wildcarding enables subscribes to be made as aggregates instead of at the object level granularity.
+QuicR allows subscribers to request for media based on wildcard subscriptions.
+Wildcards enable subscriptions to be made as aggregates instead of at the individual object granularity.
 Wildcard names are formed by skipping the right most segments of names.

-For example, in a web conferencing use case, the client may subscribe to just the origin and meetingId to get all the media for a particular conference as indicated by the example below.
+For example, in an web conferencing use case, the client may subscribe to just the origin and meetingId to get all the media for a particular conference as indicated by the example below.
 The example matches all the named objects published as part of meeting123.